traveltowith

 Recommended visit duration: 1-2 hours

-Why 1-2 hours visit duration is ideal for solo trip: Time enough to stroll paths, join tea ceremony, and pause at suikinkutsu without rushing.
+Why 1-2 hours visit duration is ideal for solo trip: Solo travelers can explore the garden and join a tea ceremony without hurrying.

 (View Rakusuien on Map)